 Frequently asked questions about disability payments

 SSDI pays more than SSI.
-The maximum possible SSDI payment is $3,627 per month, while SSI pays up to $914 per month.
-How much you get depends on your individual situation.
+The maximum possible SSDI payment is $3,822 per month, while SSI pays up to $943 per month in 2024.
+Exactly how much you get depends on your individual situation.
+Some people do qualify for SSDI and SSI at the same time.

-As of the end of 2022, SSI recipients in the District of Columbia (Washington, D.C.) had the highest average payment at $606.08 per month.
+As of the start of 2023, SSI recipients in the District of Columbia (Washington, D.C.) had the average SSI payment at $606 per month.

 Can I still work if I get SSDI?

-You can do some work on SSDI but if you earn more than $1,470 per month in 2023 (the substantial gainful activity limit) could mean losing SSDI benefits.
+You can work on SSDI, but if you earn close to $1,550 per month in 2024 (the substantial gainful activity limit), it could mean losing benefits.
 For more help, start with our guide to working on SSDI.

 What counts as income for SSI?

-SSI counts a variety of income sources when finding your benefit amount.
-This includes income from a job, other disability benefits you receive, and assistance you get for paying rent or utility bills.
-Our explanation of how SSI is calculated lists dozens of common types of SSI income.
+SSI counts most income sources when finding your benefit amount.
+That includes work income but also other disability benefits you receive, and assistance you get from someone else for paying rent or utility bills.
+You can find dozens of common examples in our explanation of what counts as SSI income.

 At the bottom of many websites, you'll find a small disclaimer: "We are not a law firm and are not qualified to give legal advice."
 If you see this, run the other way.
 These people can't help you: they're prohibited by law from giving meaningful advice, recommending specific lawyers, or even telling you whether you need a lawyer at all.